 Kanazawa was ruled by second most powerful clan in the Edo period and thus rivalled with Kyoto and Tokyo.
 It managed to escape destruction during Second World War so many sights survived in really good condition.
 As I mentioned before, Kanazawa is the most known for being one of “three best landscape gardens”.
 It is also recognised as a City of Crafts and Folk Art in the UNESCO Creative Cities Network.

 Was it worth the visit?

 That depends, my imagination pictured something more epic and grand.
 Well, definitely, in my head it was less crowded 😉 It was my first city, where I could see cherry blossoms (and all the crowds that go with it).
 I was both excited as hell because of all the flowers and overwhelmed with all the people.
-The garden was really great and because of the sakura season they have opened it during night with all cool illuminations.
-It was really gorgeous!
+The garden was great, and because of the sakura season, they have opened it during the night with all cool illuminations.
+It was gorgeous!

 What to see

 The name Kenrokuen means “Garden of the Six Sublimities”.
 It used to be the outer garden for the Kanazawa Castle.

 The garden is purely awesome!
 Just by strolling around through it you can see why it is called as one of the best gardens in Japan.
 And yes, you can still see it even though it is suuuper crowded.
 You know, sakuras = crowds 🙂 As a bonus during the sakura season it was opened in the evening and illuminated.
 AMAZING!!

 But just my words won’t convince you, right?
 There you go, pictures! 🙂

 Right when you leave the garden, you can spot the Kanazawa Castle.
 It looks nice during a day, snuggled with all sakuras trees.
 But it looks even more amazing in the night when it is illuminated.